 2. European Research Council – Research grants

 European Research Council (ERC) grants support individual researchers of any nationality and age who wish to pursue frontier research.
 ERC offers several types of grants, from Starting Grants for early career scientists, to Consolidator, Advanced or Proof of Concept Grants for more experienced researchers.
-A group of PIs can apply for the ERC Synergy Grant to address an ambitious research problem that requires skills and resources from multiple research teams; as well as there being opportunities through public funding linked to ERC projects and funding options for non-European researchers moving to Europe.
+A group of Principal Investigators (PI) can apply for the ERC Synergy Grant to address an ambitious research problem that requires skills and resources from multiple research teams; as well as there being opportunities through public funding linked to ERC projects and funding options for non-European researchers moving to Europe.
 Find out about the funding opportunities.

 3. European Commission – Research and innovation funding programmes

-Find information on the European Commission’s funding programmes for research and innovation projects (Horizon 2020, Health Programme, Cohesion fund and more), including links to upcoming and open calls.
+Find information on the European Commission’s funding programmes for research and innovation projects (Horizon Europe, Health Programme, Cohesion fund and more), including links to upcoming and open calls.
 Find out more about the funding opportunities.

 5. European University Institute (EUI) – Max Weber Programme for Postdoctoral Studies

-The Max Weber Programme is open to eligible applicants regardless of nationality, who are within 5 years from the completion of their PhD.
+The Max Weber Programme is open to eligible applicants regardless of nationality, who are within five years from the completion of their PhD.
 Max Weber Fellows are offered training and support in all aspects of an academic career – from publishing and presenting, teaching, applying for research grants and jobs.
 Find out more about the Max Weber Programme.

 6. Regional Metrology Organisation of Europe (EURAMET) – Researcher Mobility Grants